Turkey Ala King

 • 1 clove minced garlic

-• 2 1/2 cups chicken broth
+• 2 ½ cups chicken (or turkey) broth

 • 2 tablespoons white wine

-• 1/4 teaspoon celery salt
+• ¼ teaspoon celery salt

-• 1/2 teaspoon dried thyme
+• ½ teaspoon dried thyme

-• 1/2 cup heavy cream
+• ½ cup heavy cream

 • 2 tablespoons cornstarch

-• 3 cups chopped cooked turkey breast Or leftover turkey
+• 3 cups chopped cooked turkey breast

-• 1/2 cup frozen green peas defrosted
+• ½ cup frozen green peas, defrosted

-• 3 tablespoons chopped jarred pimentos
+• 3 tablespoons chopped jarred pimentos, or chopped roasted red bell pepper

 • salt and pepper